Zhang Qianfan: Life

 Zhang was born in Nanjing and raised in Shanghai.
 He is an alumnus of Nanjing University, where he studied Solid State Physics as an undergraduate.
 He earned a CUSPEA scholarship to attend Carnegie-Mellon University, Pittsburgh, PA, where he received a PhD degree in biophysics in 1989.
 After 2 years of doing postdoctoral research, he attended the University of Maryland to study law but dropped out after the first year because he could not afford the tuition.
 In 1995, he was awarded a scholarship to attend the University of Texas at Austin and received a PhD degree in Governmental Theory in 1999.

 Zhang left the United States and taught law at Nanjing University in 1999.
-He later became a constitutional law professor at the renowned Peking University Law School in Beijing.
+He later became a constitutional law professor at the Peking University Law School in Beijing.
 He also serves as senior deputy director of Peking University Administrative and Constitutional Law Center and director of the Law School's Congress and Parliamentary Studies Centre.